 If a specific item changes in the meal pattern it is necessary to fill out a Medical Meal Modification form (found on the right-hand side).
 Form 19 B requires a signature of a licensed physician (MD or DO) OR a physician’s assistant (PA) or an advanced registered nurse practitioner (APRN) authorized by their responsible licensed physician before any modifications can be made.
 An example would be a food that causes anaphylactic shock and severe reactions that would cause life-altering reactions.
 The physician will give us guidelines on restrictions and substitutions to work with the planned menu and make the substitutions necessary.

-Once Form 19 B is filled out, signed, and return it to the school nurse.
+Once Form 19 B is filled out, sign and return it to the school nurse.
 The food service manager or food service director will give you a call to go over the dietary restrictions and to discuss your child’s needs with your input.
 There are some instances that we need a week (5 days) to order the specialty food required.
 Working together is key to keeping your child safe and we may have to ask for further clarification.

+If you have any questions or concerns, please contact either your school's kitchen manager or the Food Service Director, Melissa Hurley.
 Thank you for your service and we wish you a wonderful school year

 This institution is an equal opportunity provider.